About the ZHTP

 - How hoof tissue changes while trimming

-- Live animal trims at two local zoos
+- Live animal trims at one local zoo

 - Tool usage, i.e. hoof knives, nippers, rasps, dremels, grinders